flibustier/blockathon2018.github.io/scoreboard.md

 If you have multiple repos during this hackathon, the lowest scoring repo is used for your final mark (weakest link principle).

 If multiple teams have the same BetterCodeHub score (e.g. a 10), we will look at the ratio between unit tests and production code.

+We might also take into consideration a more accurate measure of Maintainability according to our SIG/TÜViT Maintainability model.